andresmanelli/simuStack/README.md

 		#UFIX_
 		unfix F1

-PLEASE FOLLOW THIS ORDER TO GARANTEE THE PROPER FILE PARSING Don't omit any of them.
+PLEASE FOLLOW THIS ORDER TO GUARANTEE THE PROPER FILE PARSING Don't omit any of them.
 If you don't want to use a command, just add a "#" at than line: